Clinical Documentation Integrity Spec

 This position may have an opportunity to work remotely.
 All Duke University remote workers must reside in one of the following states or districts: Arizona; California; Florida; Georgia; Hawaii; Illinois; Maryland; Massachusetts; Montana; New Jersey; New York; North Carolina; Pennsylvania; South Carolina; Tennessee; Texas; Virginia or Washington, DC.

 This position will be responsible for improving the overall quality and completeness of the medical record.
 Through interaction with physicians, nursing staff, medical records coding staff/compliance specialists, and other healthcare providers, they facilitate modifications to clinical documentation to ensure an accurate depiction of the level of clinical services, the reason for admission, patient severity, risk of mortality, the severity of illness and conditions present on admission.
-Reviews quality of medical record documentation and conveys deficiencies to house staff and attending physicians.
-Compiles and documents chart findings in a dedicated CDI database daily.
+Reviews quality of medical record documentation and conveys deficiencies to house staff and attending physician.
+Compiles and documents chart findings in a dedicated CDI database on a daily basis.

 Provides periodic informal and formal in-service updates to medical staff and other disciplines on documentation issues using both one-on-one and group forums.
-Develops and disseminates approved documentation and improvement literature.
+Develops and disseminates approved documentation n improvement literature.
 Works with medical records, finance, and physician n groups to develop work systems to facilitate complete documentation for data reporting purposes.
-Evaluate variances in DRGs assigned by the CDI staff and collaborate with leadership across the System to support the educational needs of the CDI staff and Coders to ensure compliance with coding guidelines and identify education opportunities.
+Evaluates variances in DRGs assigned by the CDI staff and collaborate with leadership across the System to support the educational needs of the CDI staff and Coders to ensure compliance with coding guidelines and identify opportunities for education.
 Perform other related duties incidental to the work described herein.